jhildenbiddle/css-vars-ponyfill/docs/index.md

 });
 ```

-### options.onlyLegacy
+### onlyLegacy

 - Type: `boolean`
 - Default: `true`

 Determines how the ponyfill handles modern browsers with native CSS custom property support.

-When `true`, the ponyfill will only transform custom properties, generate CSS, and trigger callbacks in legacy browsers that lack native support.
-When `false`, the ponyfill will treat all browsers as legacy, regardless of their support for CSS custom properties.
+When `true`, the ponyfill will only transform CSS and trigger callbacks in browsers that lack native support for CSS custom properties.
+When `false`, the ponyfill will transform CSS and trigger callbacks in all browsers, regardless of their support for CSS custom properties.

-**Tip:** Setting this value to `false` allows for testing in modern browsers when legacy browsers are not accessible and easier debugging using developer tools only available in modern browsers.
+**Tip:** Setting this value to `false` allows for testing in modern browsers when legacy browsers are not accessible and easier debugging using developer tools available only in modern browsers.

 **Example**